ItsANameToo/hermod/README.md

 ## Usage

-Start **noah** by executing `forever start --pidFile ~/noah/rebuild.pid -c bash ~/noah/rebuild.sh` in your terminal.
+Start **noah** by executing `forever start --pidFile ~/noah/noah.pid -c bash ~/noah/noah.sh` in your terminal.

 This will guarantee that the script will run forever which means even if it crashes it will be automatically restarted.

-Run `ps ax | grep '/home/ark/noah/rebuild.sh' && ps ax | grep '~/noah/rebuild.sh'` and make sure there are only 2 processes related to the `rebuild.sh`.
+Run `ps ax | grep '/home/ark/noah/noah.sh' && ps ax | grep '~/noah/noah.sh'` and make sure there are only 2 processes related to the `noah.sh`.

 ## Security